Shiyasmohd/unfraud/README.md

 # Unfraud 📈
-## A Decentralized AI-based application in detecting healthcare fraud claims
+## An AI-based application in detecting healthcare fraud claims

 ## What are healthcare frauds?